The world of ESL can be confusing with all the acronyms that get tossed around.

 Teaching English as a Foreign Language.

 This is the acronym you’ll probably see the most in the ESL world.
-At its core, TEFL simply refers to the industry, not a specific certification.
-In theory, this is the certificate you want to get if you’re planning to teach English in a country where it is not the native language such as China, Cambodia, or Oman.
+This is the certificate you want to get if you’re planning to teach English in a country where it is not the native language such as China, Cambodia, or Oman.

 What does TESOL stand for?